cirrax/puppet-libvirt/REFERENCE.md

   * source:         Hash of the source (network/bridge to attach to) (optional) this will translate to keyX = valueX for all key value pairs in the hash added as attributes to the source tag in the resulting XML
+  * address:        Hash of the address sub-element to decribe where the device is placed on the virtual bus presented to the guest.
   * type:           Type of network card.
 Defaults to 'virtio'.
   * boot_order:     Integer starting at 1 for the highest priority (shared with disks).